|

 then went on to the University of Illinois where she became a

+three-time NCAA running champion.
 What she accomplished as a senior was truly remarkable.
 Bizzarri was

 the first athlete in Mason High School history to qualify in four